arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 __Why have you chosen this particular project?__

 * This project is one of the projects that uses Erlang/OTP.
 It is my passion.
-* This project has strong background in an information retrieval field.
+* This project has strong background in information retrieval field.
 * I am interested in developing back-end applications.
 * I think, it is a good challenge for a developer to participate in this kind of events.
-* I realize, that this work will be useful for community.
+* In my opinion, this work will be useful for community.
 * It is fun.